Skip to content

 #5 – DaXtra Parser

-DaXtra Parser is the most accurate and multi-lingual resume/job parsing software, capable of converting unstructured documents into structured XML/JSON in multiple languages.
+DaXtra Parser is the most accurate multi-lingual job parsing software.
+It can convert unstructured documents into structured XML/JSON in multiple languages.

 Category: Resume parsing